Skip to main content

 Expectations for Participation

-The following is a SUMMARY OF EXPECTATIONS for participation in the 2025 Church History & Travel Student Program.
-A more detailed description can be found here: Expectations for Participation Form.
-Application to the program indicates that applicants have read this form, understand its contents, and will voluntarily agree to all the terms and conditions set forth herein if admitted to the program.
+The following is a SUMMARY OF EXPECTATIONS for participation in the 2026 Church History & Travel Student Program.
+A more detailed description will be shared at time of admission.
+Application to the program indicates that applicants understand and will voluntarily agree to all the terms and conditions set forth herein if admitted to the program.

 Financial Requirements and Participation Costs: